By completing the one-step verification process below, you will receive first-time login instructions

 You cannot take a distribution or roll to an IRA while you are still employed under IRS regulations.

-Your payroll service by law has until the 15th business day of the month following the month in which the deferral was deducted to transmit it to your 401(k) plan, or sooner if feasible.
-Therefore, there is always a lag between the time it is deducted and when it appears on your cash basis statement.
-Your payroll service should transmit your money as fast as administratively possible; however, compiling the census data file and reconciling it with each contribution is complicated and takes time.
-The file usually includes thousands of employees, and must be done without error to ensure plan compliance: this is the primary reason your deferral can't be transmitted any faster.
-Once the funds and the data file are received, it takes Slavic 1 to 2 days to process the information and send the trade to the fund companies.
-The fund companies have, by law, three days to settle the trade, after which you will see your contribution on your statement via the Web.
+Your payroll service transmits your deferral contribution as fast as administratively feasible and there is always a lag between the time it is deducted and when it appears on your cash basis statement.
+Your payroll service must compile a complete census data file, and reconcile the accounting, in order to submit each contribution.
+This reconciliation takes time because the file may include thousands of employees of different employers, and must be done without error to ensure plan compliance.
+Once the funds and the data file are received, it takes Slavic 1 to 2 business days to process the information and send the trade to the fund companies.
+The fund companies have up to 3 business days to settle the trade, after which you will see your contribution on your statement via the Web.

-As explained in the previous question, the compilation of the required data accompanying the contribution is a lengthy and complex systems process.
-Until this is accomplished, your money remains at the PEO.
-It cannot be invested until an electronic data file can be compiled.
-When the file is ready, the money is sent to a trust account while Slavic does the accounting, plan testing, and the trade.
-This usually takes one to two days.
-During this period, interest does not accrue to you because trust accounts, by law, do not pay interest, nor does Slavic earn any interest on your money.
-Your 401(k) plan has daily valuations and segregated accounts requiring advanced systems to provide you this information.
-Your deferral is tested before it goes to the fund companies to insure that eligibility is met, vesting is computed, and that you haven't exceeded certain deferral limits.
-If the PEO could increase the frequency of transmissions, the cost of the plan may go up because more processing time would occur; that is a cost-benefit decision that the plan sponsor determines in establishing the frequency.
-For this reason, your deferrals are being invested as cost-effectively and as fast as administratively feasible.
+As explained in the previous question, the compilation of the required data accompanying the contribution is a lengthy and complex process.
+Until this process is accomplished, your money remains with the plan sponsor.
+It cannot be invested until an electronic data file can be compiled and transmitted with the funds; after which the money is sent to a plan trust account at Slavic and then forwarded to the fund companies with an electronic trade file.
+This process usually takes one to two days at Slavic and during this period, interest does not accrue to you because trust accounts, by law, do not pay interest, nor does Slavic earn any interest on your money or remuneration of any kind.
+Your 401(k) plan has daily valuations and segregated accounts requiring advanced systems to provide you this information online.
+Your deferral is tested before it goes to the fund companies to ensure that eligibility is met, vesting is computed, and that you haven't exceeded certain deferral limits.
+If the Sponsor could increase the frequency of transmissions, the cost of the plan may go up because more processing time would occur; that is a cost-benefit decision that the plan sponsor determines in establishing the frequency.
+For these reasons, your deferrals are being invested as cost-effectively and as fast as administratively feasible.

 The IRS code that governs 401(k) plans provides for hardship withdrawals only if: